 What is a Langos?

-The Viennese Langos is a large, flat, round, crispy snack which can be quite warming and filling on a cold winter’s night.
+The Viennese version of the Langos is a large, flat, round, crispy snack which can be quite warming and filling on a cold winter’s night.
 And, as a bonus, you can always use it as a protective shield if it rains.